indexdata/reservoir/README.md

   * `/config/matchkeys/{name}/initialize`
   * `/clusters/?matchkeyid={name}&count=exact`

 are database heavy and may take a long time.
-Such request may be considered idle by the front load-balancer or ingress controller and require tuning of the timeout values.
+Such requests may be considered idle by the front load-balancer or ingress controller and require tuning of the timeout values.

-Specifically, for NGINX it's recommended that the read timeout is increased beyond the default 60s:
+Specifically, for NGINX it is recommended that the read timeout is increased beyond the default 60s:

 ```
 proxy_read_timeout 600s
 ```

-Additionally to allow uploading large files, it's a good idea to disable request buffering in NGINX and increase the max size:
+Additionally to allow uploading large files, it is a good idea to disable request buffering in NGINX and increase the max size:

 ```